eiidoubleyuwes/kutu/README.md

 Anyway enough about me,

-Introducing Kutu(A swahili word for Rust),a password manager in Rust.
+Introducing `Kutu`(A swahili word for Rust),a password manager in Rust.

+These are my deliverabled for this project:

+    A. Core Functionality:

+        1. Password storage: Securely store passwords, usernames, and website URLs.
+        2. Password generation: Generate strong, random passwords.
+        3. Password editing: Edit and update saved passwords.
+        4. Multi-user: Support separate accounts for multiple users.
+        5. Encryption: Encrypt passwords using industry-standard algorithms.